oracle/truffleruby/README.md

 [starts about as fast as MRI](doc/contributor/svm.md), it may use less memory, and it becomes fast in less time.
-The disadvantage of the native configuration is that you can't use Java tools like VisualVM, you can't use Java interopability, and *peak performance may be lower than on the JVM*.
+The disadvantage of the native configuration is that you can't use Java tools like VisualVM, you can't use Java interoperability, and *peak performance may be lower than on the JVM*.
 The native configuration is used by default, but you can also request it using `--native`.
 To use polyglot programming with the *native* configuration, you need to use the `--polyglot` flag.

 TruffleRuby can also be used in the *JVM* configuration, where it runs as a normal Java application on the JVM, as any other Java application would.
-The advantage of the JVM configuration is that you can use Java interopability, and *peak performance may be higher than the native configuration*.
+The advantage of the JVM configuration is that you can use Java interoperability, and *peak performance may be higher than the native configuration*.
 The disadvantage of the JVM configuration is that it takes much longer to start and to get fast, and may use more memory.
 The JVM configuration is requested using `--jvm`.

 If you are running a short-running program you probably want the default, *native*, configuration.
 If you are running a long-running program and want the